Joseph Olshan: Life and career

 Olshan is published in the U.S. by St. Martin's Press and Berkley Books and in United Kingdom by Bloomsbury Publishing and by Arcadia Books.
 His work has been translated into sixteen languages.
-He grew up in Harrison, New York, and New York City and graduated from the University of California at Santa Barbara.
-He lives in Bend, Oregon, and Stamford, Connecticut.
+He grew up in Harrison, New York, and New York City and graduated from the University of California, Santa Barbara.
+He lives in Bend, Oregon and Sharon, Vermont.

 Olshan is openly gay.
 He is not considered a writer of gay literature but prefers to be considered simply as a "writer".